-3/4 MARKS QUESTIONS :-
+3/4 MARKS QUESTIONS

-- Q 1.
-Mr. Satish gets his house insured against fire of Rs.
-20 Lakh with insurer A and for Rs.
-10 Lakh with insurer B. A loss of Rs.
-3 Lakh occurred. - (1) How much compensation can be claimed from A and B separately and Why? - (2) Name the principle of Insurance in the above case.

-- Q2.
-Explain the scope of Health Insurance. - Q3.
-Explain the meaning of Bank overdraft. - Q4.
-Name the principle of insurance for each of the following statements:- - (a) The insured is expected to disclose all the important facts related to the property insured. - (b) Insured must have some economic interest in the subject matter of Insurance contract. - (c) To claim for insurance the insured must take reasonable steps to minimize the loss. - (d) Insured is entitled to recover the loss suffered by him, up to the limit of policy amount. - Ans. (a) Utmost good faith - (b) Insurable Interest - © Mitigation - (d) Indemnity - Q.5 Name the accounts generally opened in the Bank. - Q.6 Name any four services offered by electronic banking. - Q. 7 Whether Insurable Interest is necessary in all types of Insurance?
-At time it should be available in Marine and Fire Insurance? - Q. 8 A person insured his Godown against Fire having value of Rs.
+- Q.1 Mr. Satish gets his house ensured against fire of Rs 20 lakh with insurer A and for Rs.10 lakh with insurer B. A loss of Rs.
+3 lakh occurred. - (a) How much compensation can be claimed from A and B separately and why? - (b) Name the principle of insurance in above case. - Q.2 Name the principle of insurance for each of the following statements:- - (a) The insured is expected to disclose all the important facts related to the property insured. - (b) Insured must have some economic interest in the subject matter of Insurance contract. - (c) To claim for insurance the insured must take reasonable steps to minimize the loss. - (d) Insured is entitled to recover the loss suffered by him, up to the limit of policy amount. - Ans. (a) Utmost good faith - (b) Insurable interest

+(b) Mitigation

+- (d) Indemnity - Q.3 Whether Insurable Interest is necessary in all types of Insurance?
+At time it should be available in Marine and Fire Insurance? - Q.4 A person insured his Godown against Fire having value of Rs.
 10 Lakhs from 3 insurance companies for A- 2 Lakhs, B- 5 Lakhs and C-3 Lakhs.
 At the time of loss in Godown due fire, Insurance Companies paid the insured value in the ratio of 2:5:3.
 Which Principle applies in this example?
-Explain. - Q.9 Manmohan get insured his property for Rs.
+Explain. - Q.5 Manmohan get insured his property for Rs.
 6 Lakhs for Fire Insurance.
 The Actual value of the property was 8 Lakhs.
 There is loss of Rs.
 4 lakh to the property due to fire.
 Calculate on the Average basis, how much Compensation insurance company will pay to Manmohan.
-(Ans.: 3 Lakhs) - Q.10 Ram mortgage his factory to shayam and get loan from him.
+(Ans.: 3 Lakhs) - Q.5 Ram mortgage his factory to shayam and get loan from him.
 Can Shayam get it insured for Fire.
 Explain.
 (Yes, As Shayam has Insurable Interest)